karadannyrian/project-useless-02/ledger-of-ashes/v2/chapter-04-shaded-market.md

 Six was already moving—sideways, toward the food stall at his right, iron brackets, iron frame, the whole thing heavy with it—

-Lightning stirs in his chest.
-Not to attack.
-To push.
+He let the current in just enough to find the iron.

 He found the iron in the stall and shoved.